 How To Talk About Estate Planning with Your Family

 Estate planning can be a difficult topic to broach.
-After all, it’s a deeply personal conversation that touches upon finances, end of life discussions and family dynamics — a mix that could make just about anyone feel at least a little uncomfortable.
+After all, it’s a deeply personal conversation that touches upon finances, end of life discussions, and family dynamics — a mix that could make just about anyone feel at least a little uncomfortable.

 Yet these are important conversations that can help ensure that your wishes — or those of your parents and loved ones — are addressed carefully and lovingly.
 It can be a way of helping to ensure your family’s legacy is protected, even if your finances are relatively modest.

-In fact, that’s an incredibly important point to note: Estate planning really isn’t solely for the affluent!
+In fact, that’s an incredibly important point to note: Estate planning isn’t solely for the affluent!
 Many people can find value in preparing for the transfer of financial assets, real estate, heirlooms or businesses.

-Whether you’re planning your own estate or helping a loved one plan theirs, the following tips can help you navigate those discussions.
+When you’re planning your own estate or helping a loved one plan theirs, the following tips can help you navigate those discussions.
 An added potential benefit?
 Peace of mind for everyone involved.

 Consider consulting with professionals to prepare